HAG87/atelierbump-site/_docs/03-changelog.md

 ### Changes

 * Added a submenu for the Lock flag tools that where removed from the ribbon panel.
-This is now an optional feature installed with the "Extras"
+This is now an optional feature installed with the "Extras".
 * Added an icon for tools that were missing it.
 * Re-arranged some tools.
 Integrated a few extra scripts from the freebies: Normal maps gamma adjust.
 * Updated face ID tools, integrated "random ID set" in the floater dialog.